February 9th 2022

-If you’re suffering from low mood and inability to sleep, it could be down to this condition identified by psychologists
+If you suffered from low mood and inability to sleep, it could be down to skin hunger, a condition identified by psychologists

 "Touch is so important to our mental and physical wellbeing it’s the reason we encourage skin-to-skin contact for newborn babies with their parents," she adds.

 It’s also the reason why prisoners in solitary confinement often report craving human contact as strongly as they desire freedom, explains writer and mental health campaigner Rachel Kelly.
 “Being touched makes humans feel happier and calmer,” she says.

 The need for human touch is so strong that during the lockdown in the Netherlands, the government has recommended that people pair up with a sex buddy; one person that they continually meet to fulfil their need for human touch.
 The guidance came after critics said there was no sex advice for singles.
 "It makes sense that as a single [person] you also want to have physical contact" during the pandemic said The National Institute for Public Health and the Environment.
 They didn't say why they advocated a sex buddy as opposed to simply a touch buddy, but the fact that sex is known to be good for our wellbeing (it releases oxytocin, the bonding hormone) is a good indicator.

 How does touch affect us?